 How much will it cost me?

 When it comes to divorce or separation, what to do with your shared property becomes an issue.
-This is why Meredith Bateman Law Office handles real estate and mortgages as part of our practice.
+This is why Meredith Bateman Law Office handles real estate and mortgages as part of our practice as well.
 Give us a call and see how we can help you with our family and divorce law expertise for Moncton and Riverview.

-Rely on our experienced family lawyers in Moncton and get professional help to resolve disputes.
+Rely on our experience and get professional help to resolve disputes.